 Tate’s grotesque death at the hands of the Manson Family two years after the film’s release has certainly added to the myth of her character.
 But her performance, which earned her a Golden Globe nomination at the time, is memorable enough on its own.
 Tate gives Jennifer a sweet, dynamic energy, but there’s an underlying tension to her scenes, as her character struggles with being the object of male attention, even while the camera is constantly leering at her.
 You can almost feel the actress trying to wrestle our gaze away from where the camera is always trying to direct it.

 In one scene, Jennifer visits Neely, and ends up chatting with her husband by the pool.
-For no discernible reason, she removes her blouse to display her bikini, finishes talking, and then leaves.
+For no discernable reason, she removes her blouse to display her bikini, finishes talking, and then leaves.
 She never goes into the water — the whole thing is just an excuse for the audience to catch a good look at her body.
 The moment implicates us.

 Also notably meta is the catty confrontation between Neely and grand dame of Broadway Helen Lawson (which ends with a literal wig snatch) a testament to the way women are constantly pit against each other, stuck in a vicious cycle vying for a limited number of spots at the top.
 Lawson was almost played by Garland herself — the actress was cast and then unceremoniously fired because of her own struggles with alcohol and drugs — a fact that only adds to the tragedy of it all.
 (Garland would die of an overdose two years later at age 47.)